-Cars are as much about the interaction between the onboard software and electronic parts, and the safety and entertainment features they enable, as they are vehicles that transport us from point A to point B. Software bugs, viruses, and errors and many other issues with electronics happen in ways no one could have anticipated during the design and manufacturing stages.
-This is particularly the case given Miami's unique cocktail of air, sun, and humidity that’s one of the most corrosive in the world, causing internal components in a vehicle to degrade faster than in other parts of the country.
+Cars entail a constant interaction between the onboard software and the electronic components, which include safety and entertainment features.
+Ultimately, they are vehicles that are meant to transport us from point A to point B. Nevertheless, software bugs, viruses, errors, and many other issues with electronic equipment may happen in ways no one could have anticipated during the design and manufacturing of the car.
+This is particularly the case in Miami, where the unique cocktail of air, sun, and humidity quickly leads to corrosion, causing internal components in a vehicle to degrade faster than in other parts of the country.

-Car suppliers and manufacturers do not always know the extent of other components in the system or understand how those components will interact.
-These car components are all connected in a system that must function seamlessly.
-Even if multiple car components in the system communicate well, suppliers need to realize that the physical environment can cause risks that could affect the performance of the electronic components and software of the car.
-For example, extreme temperatures, humidity levels, objects hitting a car, skidding, and low-impact collisions are just a few of the seemingly minor situations that could ultimately compromise the safety of all passengers in a car accident.
+Oftentimes, car suppliers and manufacturers fail to understand how electronic components in a vehicle interact with non-electronic components.
+All car components are connected in a system that must function seamlessly.
+Even if the car components in the system communicate well, suppliers need to realize that the physical environment may cause risks that could affect the performance of the electronic components and software of the car.
+For example, extreme temperatures, humidity levels, objects hitting a car, skidding, and low-impact collisions are a few of the seemingly minor situations which could ultimately compromise the safety of all passengers in a car accident.

-Unfortunately, Florida drivers aren't able to detect defects in the electronic components of their cars until something malfunctions in the car or they receive a recall notice.
+Unfortunately, Florida drivers are not able to detect defects in the electronic components of their cars until something malfunctions or they receive a recall notice.
 Technology-related recalls include two types of defects:

 Hardware and components affected by recalls include, but are not limited to:

 Electronic recalls are much more common in new vehicles.
 In the last year, technology-focused recalls affected more than 14 million automobiles, including the following: